-The suffering person can have episodes of depression or mania at the same time as symptoms of schizophrenia are present; which include the hallucinations and delusions.
-They must also have at least a two week period of delusions or hallucinations without any symptoms of a major mood episode, and also must meet criteria for a major mood disorder for the majority of the time.
+The suffering person can have episodes of depression or mania at the same time that symptoms of schizophrenia are present; which include hallucinations, delusions, and other mental impairments.
+They must also have at least a two-week period of delusions or hallucinations without any symptoms of a major mood episode, and also must meet the defined criteria for a major mood disorder throughout the majority of the time.

-How Schizoaffective Disorder Is Diagnosed
+How Schizoaffective Disorder Is Different from Schizophrenia

 There are multiple prodromal symptoms that may be present before a person actually exhibits an episode for the first time.
 These prodromal symptoms are a precursor to Schizoaffective Disorder, they are shown prior to the first episode and possibly before any diagnosis of mental illness has been established.